Online and Distribution-Free Robustness: Regression and Contextual Bandits with Huber Contamination: Introduction

-In contrast, when $\sigma^2$ is much smaller than $R^2$, as is natural in many regression settings, existing approaches pay an extra factor of $R$ or $R^2$ in the linear term of the regret.
-Not only is this not information-theoretically necessary, but it turns out to be a serious obstacle to the prevailing techniques in the area: we show that regression using any convex surrogate (including Huber loss and $L_1$ loss) must pay this price (see Theorem~\ref{thm:lowerbound}).
-So the main high-level question that motivates our work is:
+In contrast we will be interested in the setting where $\sigma^2$ is much smaller than $R^2$, depicted in the right panel of Figure~\ref{fig:noise}.
+It turns out that existing approaches break down in the sense that they pay an extra factor of $R$ or $R^2$ in the clean prediction error (resp. clean regret).
+Moreover getting around this dependence is a serious obstacle for the usual techniques: we show that regression using any convex surrogate (including Huber loss and $L_1$ loss) must pay this price (see Theorem~\ref{thm:lowerbound}).
+Thus our main question is:

-\begin{quote} {\em Is it algorithmically possible, in the presence of adversarial corruptions, to achieve limiting average regret that is independent of $R$?} \end{quote}
+\begin{quote} {\em Is it algorithmically possible, in the presence of adversarial corruptions, to achieve average clean prediction error (resp. average clean regret) that is independent of $R$?} \end{quote}

-We answer this question in the affirmative for two classic models: online regression with squared loss and linear contextual bandits.
-Our algorithms succeed where convex surrogates fail, and are based on novel ways to exploit the sum-of-squares hierarchy in online learning and without distributional assumptions.
+We answer this question in the affirmative for both online regression with squared loss and linear contextual bandits.
+Our algorithms succeed where convex surrogates fail, and are based on a novel alternating minimization scheme that interleaves OLS with carefully designed reweighting schemes found through SDPs.

-Finally we remark that the sorts of issues we are broaching are quite relevant in modern reinforcement learning.
-In particular, there are many sequential tasks (like manipulating a robot arm where we care about the total energy cost over the trajectory) where at each step the variance in the losses/rewards is much smaller than the dynamic range when we consider all possible states that the system could be in.
-Thus we ask: Is it possible to achieve strong robustness guarantees in model-based reinforcement learning, particularly in settings with large action/state spaces and function approximation?
-Since contextual bandits are often viewed as a natural ``halfway point'' between supervised learning and RL (see, for example, the discussion in \cite{abe2003reinforcement,dudik2011efficient}), this work serves as a first step in this direction.